 What Is A Phased Onboarding Process?

-Employee onboarding refers to the process of introducing newly hired employees to the culture and environment of the organization.
-Usually, it begins immediately after an offer letter is given to the successful candidate.
+Employee onboarding refers to introducing newly hired employees to the culture and environment of the organization.
+Usually, it begins immediately after an offer letter to the successful candidate.

-The time it takes to complete this process, however, depends on the organization.
-Some organizations only take one day to finish the entire employee onboarding process while others take for as long as eighteen months.
+However, the time it takes to complete this process depends on the organization.
+Some organizations only take one day to finish the employee onboarding process, while others take as long as eighteen months.

-Benefits for Employees That Go Through Your Phased Approach
+Benefits for Employees That Go Through Your Onboarding Process

-The following are some of the importance and/or benefits of onboarding employees in an organization:
+The following are some of the importance and benefits of onboarding employees in an organization:

-An onboarding process is good if it focuses on company culture and employee development.
-This strengthens the employee experience and shows them that they are valued and cared for.
+An onboarding process is good if it focuses on company culture and ongoing employee development.
+This strengthens the employee experience and shows them they are valued and cared for.

 - Better retention